 Parents, test takers, and educators who have basic questions about MET Go!
 Digital can learn more from these frequently asked questions (FAQs).
 If you have a question that isn’t answered here, try contacting your local Authorized Test Center.
-If you have a basic question that you think should be included in this FAQ, submit it with the form on this page.

 Is MET Go!
 Digital the same as the paper-based exam?